psg-mit/probzelus-oopsla21/README.md

   --help              Display this list of options
 ```

 The `tests` directory contains a set of `.muf` programs corresponding to the benchmarks in the paper.
-Execute the artifact on each program by supplying it as an argument, for example:
+You may execute the compiler on each program by supplying it as an argument, for example:

 ```shell
 $ cd tests
 $ mufc outlier.muf
 ```
 Which
-1. Display the results of the static analysis,
+1. Displays the results of the static analysis,
-2. compile the muF program to OCaml (`outlier.ml`)
+2. compiles the muF program to OCaml (`outlier.ml`)
-3. generate a simple simulation OCaml program (`main.ml`)
+3. generates a simple simulation OCaml program (`main.ml`)
-4. build an executable that runs the program (`outlier_main.exe`)
+4. builds an executable that runs the program (`outlier_main.exe`)

 ```shell
 $ mufc outlier.muf